 Consumers count on AT&T to deliver the best entertainment and communication experiences in the world.
 They also count on us to protect their information and respect their privacy.
-The AT&T Chief Privacy Officer (CPO) is responsible for overseeing and enforcing the company’s Privacy Principles, policies and commitments across all operating companies – regularly updating executive leadership and the AT&T Board of Directors through the Public Policy and Corporate Reputation Committee and the Audit Committee about privacy-related topics.
+The AT&T Chief Privacy Officer (CPO) is responsible for overseeing adherence to the company’s Privacy Principles, policies and commitments across all operating companies and reports to the AT&T Chief Compliance Officer (CCO).
+The CPO and CCO update executive leadership and the AT&T Board of Directors about privacy-related topics by presenting to committees of the Board of Directors, such as the Governance and Policy Committee and Audit Committee.

 Our global privacy program is based on a set of principles that explain our commitments: